 Green WordPress hosting that plants trees

-The team at Raidboxes wants to provide not only climate neutral, but even climate positive WordPress hosting.
-By offsetting the CO₂ consumption that occurs when hosting your websites.
-Learn more about climate positive WordPress hosting from Raidboxes.
+The team at Raidboxes doesn't want to be climate neutral, we want to offer sustainable WordPress hosting by offsetting the CO₂ emissions resulting from web hosting.
+Learn more about green WordPress hosting from Raidboxes.

 Success Story 3: Hunderunde